 In the fall of that year, First Lutheran Church purchased a lot at the corner of 17th and Maple streets in North Little Rock, a central location at that time.
 In the spring of 1942, the Western District Mission Board was asked for assistance in this mision project.
 Shortly thereafter, a call was extended by the Mission Board to Candidate Everett Grese to take charge of a new field.
 Candidate Grese was ordained and installed as missionary-at-large of the western District at First Lutheran on July 12, 1942, and immediately began his work in North Little Rock.

 Meanwhile, the primary problem was to find a place of worship, and plans were made to erect a suitable chapel.
-On September 27, 1942, the building was dedicated to the glory of God.
-Average attendance at the Sundary Morning was 65.
+On September 27, 1942, Trinity's first sanctuary was dedicated to the glory of God.
+Average attendance at the Sunday morning service at that time was 65.
 A Sunday School was soon organized with an enrollment of 33.
-In Decemer of 1942, First Lutheran congregation, Little Rock, granted the request for release from membership there of its members who live in North Little Rock in order that they may organize a congregation of their own.
+In December of 1942, First Lutheran congregation, Little Rock, granted the request for release from membership of its members who live in North Little Rock in order that they may organize a congregation of their own.

 At the organizational meeting, which took place on January 10, 1943, the name "Trinity" was chosen for the new congregation.
 The new group numbered 124 souls and 81 communicant members.
 Support of 163 people were present at a special service that afternoon when the Rev. Prange preached on "We Have a Great Work to Do," based on Nehemiah 6:1-4.